Marriage of Priem: The court allowed the wife child support but decided against spousal support because of the evidence of her abusive behaviour.

 While generally pleas of nolo contendere are not deemed conclusive in subsequent civil proceedings as admissions of wrongdoing, “ ‘even in those civil actions in which a nolo contendere plea is admissible, the party is traditionally permitted to contest the truth of the matters admitted by the plea, to present all facts surrounding the nature of the charge and the plea, and to explain why the plea was entered.’ ” (In re Marriage of Priem, supra, 13 D.J.D.A.R. at p.
 3164.)

-First, Court of Appeal noted that family law actions are not “civil suits” as the term is used in section 1016.
+First, the Court of Appeal noted that family law actions are not “civil suits” as the term is used in section 1016.
 Second, all section 4325 does is create a presumption against s/s, which W was free to rebut.

 “Thus, the plea itself does not automatically result in the denial of support to an offending spouse.
 Instead, he or she merely has to rebut the negative presumption created by the conviction.
 Accordingly, we conclude a plea of nolo contendere to a charge of misdemeanor domestic violence, made within five years prior to the filing of the dissolution proceeding, may be used as the basis for presumptively denying temporary spousal support under section 4325” (In re Marriage of Priem, supra, 13 D.J.D.A.R. at p.
 3165.)

-NOTES: This case not final as of closing date of this volume.
+NOTES: This case not final as of the closing date of this volume.
 Prior to citing this case, user should verify its official publication status.
 (See CRC, rule 8.1115.)

 Garrett C. Dailey is a Certified Family Law Specialist focusing on appellate issues and consultations, a Fellow in American Academy of Matrimonial Lawyers and publisher/co-author of ATTORNEY’S BRIEFCASE® CALIFORNIA FAMILY LAW, California’s oldest provider of self-contained legal research software.
 BriefCase is available online and through the Attorney’s BriefCase iPad® app.
 For more information visit them at www.atybriefcase.com.
 Also check out their FREE legal education log at www.MyLegalEducationLog.com.